Marist-CMPT-ToPL/Apalooza/samples/s4_conditionals.md

 let status = if is_adult then "Adult" else "Minor" let grade = if current_score >= 90 then "A" else if current_score >= 80 then "B" else "C"

-// This program showcases:
-// - Comparison operators: >=, >, ==, !=, <
-// - Keywords: if, then, else
-// - Nested conditional expressions
-// - Boolean expressions using comparisons
-// - Identifiers with meaningful names
-// - Mixed integer and string operations